Gamecocks post record haul in WNBA Draft

 Three times the ladies.

-South Carolina’s record haul of three players was taken among the first 10 picks of Thursday’s WNBA Draft, led by Alaina Coates with the second overall pick to the Chicago Sky.
-Allisha Gray was fourth while Kaela Davis went 10th, both to Dallas.
+South Carolina’s record haul of three players was taken among the first 10 picks of Thursday’s WNBA Draft, led by Alaina Coates with the second overall pick.
+Allisha Gray was fourth while Kaela Davis went 10th.

 Coates and Gray were the highest picks in school history, beating the previous record of ninth, held by several players.